typelevel/typelevel.github.com/_posts/2016-09-30-subtype-typeclasses.md

 //                                                  ^
 ```

-Since both implicit conversions have same [priority][implicits], the compiler
+Since both implicits have equal priority, the compiler
 doesn't know which one to pick. **However**, Scala has mechanisms for
 [prioritizing implicits][implicits] which solves the problem.